-Degree programs require:

-High School Diploma or GED or one of the following: SAT- 480 Critical Reading/440 Math or ACT- 21 English/19 Math or ACCUPLACER Assessment, ASSET Test or Compass Test may be required upon admission.
+Certificate and Diploma programs require: High School Diploma or GED, ACCUPLACER Assessment, ASSET or Compass Test may be required upon admission.
 Note: the ACCUPLACER assessment is being used by technical colleges in Georgia and other 2 year colleges across the country to assess student college readiness in Reading, English and Math.